Noida: Road

 Noida has roads laid mostly in a grid pattern, and all main roads are 6 lanes wide.
 Noida features three main expressways.
 One is the DND Flyway, which connects Noida and Delhi, and runs across the river Yamuna.
 The second is the Noida–Greater Noida Expressway, which connects Noida to Greater Noida.
+The area adjacent to the NGN Expressway has seen heavy residential development in recent years.
 The third is the Yamuna Expressway which connects Greater Noida to Agra via Mathura.
 The Eastern Peripheral Expressway, Delhi–Meerut Expressway, Upper Ganges Canal Expressway and the Ganga Expressway are the four expressways that are currently under construction which will be passing through the city.
-The area adjacent to the NGN Expressway has seen heavy residential development in recent years.

 A 4/6-lane double-decker elevated road is over the MP-II which takes only 5 minutes to cross the whole city.
 This 4.8 km road starts from Flex crossing and ends at Vishwa Bharti school.
 Another elevated road from sector 12/22 to sector 12/10-21/21A crossing is going to be built on the MP-I road.
 Three more elevated roads are planned.
 Along with these five elevated roads, several underpasses are under construction or approval and all these projects could be completed by 2020.
 Noida will become the city with the highest number of elevated roads and underpasses in India.

 UPSRTC, DTC and private buses ply through some routes in the city.
 Taxi, auto-rickshaws, and cycle rickshaws are available for short-distance transport.

 The Noida-Greater Noida Expressway is poised to become a self-sustaining urban pocket in Noida with good infrastructure.
 This 24.5 km corridor has attracted real estate Noida Extension investors and buyers with its good infrastructure facilities and connectivity to the other regions of NCR.

 This area has emerged as a major growth corridor.
 Sectors abutting this corridor are 44, 45, 92–94, 96–100, 105, 108, 125–137 and 141–168.
 These sectors lie towards the south and south-east of Noida.

-As of December 2021, a new Faridabad-Noida-Gurgaon (FNG) expressway is also under construction to connect Faridabad and Gurgaon directly with Noida.
+As of December 2021, a new Faridabad-Noida-Ghaziabad (FNG) expressway is also under construction to connect Faridabad and Ghaziabad directly with Noida.

 Air

 The nearest airport to Noida is the Indira Gandhi International Airport in Delhi.

-In June 2017, the Union Government sanctioned the construction of an international airport in Jewar, officially named the Noida International Greenfield Airport, to reduce the traffic of the one in New Delhi.
-The bhoomi pujan for the airport in Jewar was done on 25 November 2021.
+In June 2017, the Union Government sanctioned the construction of an international airport in Jewar, officially named the Noida International Airport, to reduce the traffic of the one in New Delhi.
+The groundbreaking for the airport in Jewar was done on 25 November 2021.
+The first flight validation test of IndiGo's A320neo aircraft was successfully conducted on 9 December 2024, marking the airport's operational readiness.
+The Noida International Airport is slated to be operational by April 2025.